olivergg/betterpulse/README.md

 ## ⚙️ Configuration

+Create a directory ~/.config/betterpulse that will store the various configuration files.

-Create a `~/.config/vpn_config.ini` file with the following structure:
+Create a `~/.config/betterpulse/vpn_config.ini` file with the following structure:

 ```ini
 [vpn]